hjowens/Uchicago_cs_notes/CSNotes/Lecture_7_1-22-24/Lecture_7.md

 - Traversals aim to traverse as much of the graph as possible.
 - Searches tend to be looking for something on the graph.

+Exmaine course textbook for "anatomy of recursive functions"